Dancing on the Razor's Edge of Creativity

 I work with creators because I believe what they do is important.
 We’ve all experienced the benefits of film, music, and books.
 Stories entertain, enlighten, and inspire us.
 Our current digital age has made us more polarized, and we are regularly unable to agree on basic facts.
 Ironically, the fictional world of art is increasingly a place where we can find shared connection and meaning.

-Role of Trauma in Creative Health
+The Role of Trauma in Creativity

 There’s a current trend that excites me: as our world becomes more aware of mental health, so does our art.
-This is particularly seen in trauma narratives, stories which are really helping to validate people.
+This is particularly seen in trauma narratives, stories which are helping to validate people.
 Yet for creators, this involves wrestling with their own internal trauma.

 A trauma is a moment of shock that severely inhibits our ability to grow.
 When experiencing pain and chaos, our brain is good at finding the quickest way to temporary relief by telling a simple story to make sense of the overwhelm.
 Unfortunately, this temporary story is often one of shame, I’m a failure, or a jaded outlook in which nobody cares.
 These beliefs can end up defining our worldview.

-To be a creator is to inherit a burden of complexity, yet creative power has an immense ability to heal the self and others.
+To be a creator is to inherit a burden of complexity, yet creative power has a strong ability to heal the self and others.
 My approach views trauma as our gateway to healthy creative flow.
 Our past makes up our creative core, and our creations tell the story of its mystery.
 Understanding ourselves through our creations can open up this flow and guide us forward.
 I believe in a world where creators can take ownership of their creative core, and are empowered to cultivate a healthy relationship with their creativity.